 Unlike romantic partners, people usually don’t share wealth and space with friends.
 So you have the freedom to end the friendship on your own terms.

 If you decide you want to end a toxic friendship, it’s often best to address to person face-to-face.
 This way you can clearly and cleanly state why you’ve decided to end the friendship with integrity.

 If it’s too hard to do in person, you could write them a letter or, if you must, an email.
 But be aware that dumping anyone via email seems cheap, and if the other party is vindictive, they could forward it a hundred times.

 Chances are, if the friendship is so toxic you’re breaking it off you’ve already tried to talk to them about their behaviour, but if they need to hear it from you again, take a breath and explain why you can’t continue this relationship.
 Emotional manipulators often don’t face reality until they hit a brick wall.

-Cutting off a toxic friendship is painful to be sure, but it’s only way to clear space in your life for good relationships, those rare gifts of a human life.
+Cutting off a toxic friendship is painful to be sure, but it’s the only way to clear space in your life for good relationships, those rare gifts of human life.

 Do you need relationship help?

 If you need relationship help, contact Clinton Power + Associates for a FREE phone inquiry call to discuss your situation and find out how we can help.
 Call us now on (02) 8968 9323 or book your free phone consult online.

 Since 2003, Clinton Power has helped thousands of couples and individuals as a counsellor and psychotherapist in private practice in Sydney and online in Australia.
 Clinton regularly comments in the media on issues of relationships and has appeared on Channel 7, The Sydney Morning Herald, and ABC Radio.
 Clinton’s eBook, 31 Days to Build a Better Relationship is available through his website or Amazon.
 Click here to take Clinton’s relationship checkup quiz to find out how well you know your partner.